JM-data/Extreme-Quantile-Regression/README.md

 We decided to apply these regressions techniques to study quantiles of heart rates from individuals part of the National Longitudinal Study of Adolescent to Adult Health.

+We first show how extreme values are a good way to estimate coefficients in quantile regression.
+As seen in te below graph, normal coefficients do not converge for very low quantiles : their coverage is smaller than the extreme values coverage.
+That means that the true value of the coefficient is not within the 90% confidence interval around the estimated value.

 ![alt text](https://github.com/JM-data/Extreme-Quantile-Regression/blob/master/Coverages.png)